mqu/viessmann-mqtt/README.md

 * 2 : `viessmann-mqtt-sub.rb` handle publish to MQTT server and send commands to vitalk and heater
 * 3 : `viessmann-power-sqlite.rb` store power heater every minutes in sqlite database
 * 4 : `viessmann-mqtt-sub-cayenne-gw.rb` receive publish commands
-* 5 : request from Internet clients (Cayenne, Mqtt-Dashboard)
+* 5 : requests from Internet clients (Cayenne, Mqtt-Dashboard or any)

 misc :